|Best overall||Baratza Encore Conical Burr Coffee Grinder||SEE IT||

 A simple turn of a crank with the JavaPresse Manual Coffee Grinder gets you ground beans ASAP, no batteries or electricity required.
 It’s portable (so, perfect for trips) and a lot less noisy than its automatic counterparts.

-Best commercial coffee grinder: Baratza Forte BG (Brew Grinder)
+Best for pros: Baratza Forte BG (Brew Grinder)

 A built-in electronic scale and digital screen combine to guarantee a precisely engineered cup every time.
 The sleek Baratza Forte BG (Brew Grinder) comes with 260 different grind settings and a large bean hopper, making it ideal for coffee shops and gearheads.
 It is not ideal for anyone at all technophobic or not looking to spend major coin on a grinder.
 At 13.23 pounds, it’s also heavier than most home models.

-Best budget coffee grinder: OXO Brew Conical Burr Coffee Grinder
+Best budget: OXO Brew Conical Burr Coffee Grinder

 The UV-tinted hopper in the OXO Brew Conical Burr Coffee Grinder holds up to 16 ounces of coffee beans at a time, keeping them fresher longer.
 It’s just 6.8 inches by 11.1 inches by 14.8 inches and also boasts a static-fighting ground container (meaning you’re less likely to have coffee grounds flying all around the kitchen).
 Plus, a one-touch timer that automatically remembers the setting from your last cup.